AtaGenix Laboratories

 Included

-Step 1 — Gene & Vector (optional): Codon optimization for yeast expression, gene synthesis, and subcloning into a yeast expression vector with appropriate signal peptide for secretion.
+Step 1 — Gene & Vector (2–4 weeks): Codon optimization for Pichia expression, gene synthesis, and subcloning into the appropriate vector (pPICZα A/B/C or pPIC9K for secretion; pAO815, pPIC3K, or pPIC3.5K for intracellular).
+Signal peptide selected from AlphaMF, Dse4, Exg1, Scw11, or SAlb.
 Skipped if client provides a ready-to-use construct.

-Step 3 — Scale-up & Purification (~2 weeks): Large-scale fermentation under optimized conditions (flask or bioreactor).
+Step 3 — Scale-Up & Purification (1–2 weeks): Large-scale fermentation under optimized conditions.
 Chromatography-based purification workflow tailored to your protein.
 Concentration and buffer exchange to your specifications.

-Step 4 — QC & Delivery: Comprehensive quality control including SDS-PAGE, Western Blot, analytical SEC, HPLC, and endotoxin testing.
-Protein delivered with a detailed QC report including purity, concentration, and identity confirmation.
+Step 4 — QC & Delivery: SDS-PAGE and Western Blot QC.
+Protein delivered with a detailed technical report including expression conditions, purification methods, and QC data.

 How Does Yeast Compare?

-Yeast sits between E. coli and insect cells in terms of capability and cost.
-It offers eukaryotic folding and simple glycosylation with microbial speed and scalability.
-Choose yeast when your protein needs more than E. coli can provide, but mammalian or insect cell costs are not justified.
+Yeast sits between E. coli and mammalian cells in terms of capability and cost.
+Choose yeast when your protein needs eukaryotic folding and simple glycosylation, but mammalian costs are not justified.

 Feature E. coli Yeast Insect Mammalian